Abhishek-2310/Django-test/README.md

-# A Simple Django development test
+# A Simple Django development and deployment test